BudacaB/CS50x/Lecture3/Lecture3.md

 - compiling - converts code to assembly
 - assembling - converts assembly code to source code (0 and 1)
 - linking - combines all the files into the final output/executable file

+---

+### Cryptography

+- Scrambling info to keep it private
+- Input is plain text
+- Output is cyphertext
+- A key is needed for decryption